j-hsiao/argparse/readme.md

   [, std::initializer_list<type> defaults])`

 This returns a struct that can act as the corresponding argument.
 The underlying data is accessible via the `.data` member.
-The struct will also define conversion operators and appropriate methods.
+The struct also has dereference and arrow operator.
+Multi args also have conversion operator to `T*`.

 `type`: The type of the argument.
 Integral arguments are parsed using base 10.
 To use other bases, use `argparse::Base<type, base>` as the